Full moon comes on May 10, 2017 at 21:42UTC; translate to your timezone).

-And that’s what makes a full moon look full.
+A full moon is always opposite the sun.
+That’s why it looks full to us.
 At full moon, the moon and sun are on a line, with Earth in between.
 It’s as though Earth is the fulcrum of a seesaw, and the moon and sun are sitting on either end of the seesaw.
 So as the sun sets in the west, the full moon rises.
 When the sun is below our feet at midnight, the full moon is highest in the sky.
 When the sun rises again at dawn, the full moon is setting.

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.